How do I start?

 LDS RC Users - lists books in RC you may want to skip (and why).

-The Church of Jesus Christ of Latter-Day Saints (official site) - The Church's web site is rich in educational material, especially the Gospel Library section.
+The Church of Jesus Christ of Latter-Day Saints (official site) - The Church's web site is rich in educational resources.

 Presidents of the Church - This is a great tool for memorizing the prophets.
 (You can write in a little number next to each name if you like.)
 Here's another page, which provides more biographical information about the prophets.